List of Columbus Blue Jackets broadcasters

 This is a list of broadcasters for the Columbus Blue Jackets ice hockey team.

 Television

-On Fox Sports Ohio, Jeff Rimer serves as the television play-by-play announcer alongside former Blue Jacket Jody Shelley providing color analysis.
-Rimer started calling games on television in 2005 with Shelley joining Rimer in 2014–15 replacing previous analyst Bill Davidge.
-Davidge became co-host of Blue Jackets Live, the televised pre-game, intermission and post-game shows, with Brian Giesenschlag until his retirement at the conclusion of the 2018–2019 season.
-Beginning with the 2019–2020 season, Giesenschlag's co-host is former Blue Jacket Jean-Luc Grand-Pierre.
+On FanDuel Sports Network Ohio, Steve Mears serves as the television play-by-play announcer alongside former Blue Jacket Jody Shelley providing color analysis.
+Mears was named the play-by-play announcer prior to the 2024–25 season, following the retirement of Jeff Rimer.
+Shelley was named the color commentator in the 2014–15 season, replacing previous analyst Bill Davidge.

+Davidge became co-host of Blue Jackets Live, the televised pre-game, intermission and post-game shows, with Brian Giesenschlag until his retirement at the conclusion of the 2018–19 season.
+Beginning with the 2019–20 season, Giesenschlag's co-host is former Blue Jacket Jean-Luc Grand-Pierre.
 In-game reporting is provided by Dave Maetzold.